speedata/publisher/doc/manual/doc/description-en/xpath.md

 sd:alternating(\<type\>, \<text\>,\<text\>,.. ) | On each call the next element will be returned.
 You can define more alternating sequences by using distinct type values.
 Example: `sd:alternating("tbl", "White","Gray")` can be used for alternating color of table rules.
-To reset the state, use `sd:reset-alternating(<type>)`. sd:decode-html(\<node\>) | Change text such as `&lt;i&gt;italic&lt;/i&gt;` into HTML markup. sd:reset-alternating(\<type\>) | Reset alternating so the next `sd:alternating()` starts again from the first element. sd:marge-pagenumbers(\<pagenumbers\>,\<separator for range\>,\<separator for space\>) | Merge page numbers.
+To reset the state, use `sd:reset-alternating(<type>)`. sd:decode-html(\<node\>) | Change text such as `&lt;i&gt;italic&lt;/i&gt;` into HTML markup. sd:reset-alternating(\<type\>) | Reset alternating so the next `sd:alternating()` starts again from the first element. sd:merge-pagenumbers(\<pagenumbers\>,\<separator for range\>,\<separator for space\>) | Merge page numbers.
 For example the numbers `"1, 3, 4, 5"` are merged into `1, 3–5`.
 Defaults for the separator for the range is an en-dash (–), default for the spacing separator is ', ' (comma, space).
 Merging ranges is not implemented yet.
 This function sorts the page numbers and removes duplicates. sd:number-of-datasets(\<Sequence\>) | Return the number of records of the sequence. sd:number-of-pages(\<filename or URI schema\>) | Determines the number of pages of a (PDF-)file. sd:number-of-columns() | Number of columns in the current grid.